 - Lack of energy, which can be debilitating

 - Yellowish, itchy skin

 - A brownish or orange tint into the urine

 - Confusion, mood swings

-In general, the condition can be diagnosed with the physical examination or blood tests, however liver biopsy can be performed to find out the level of tissue scarring.
-Although the liver cirrhosis is generally referred as the chronic stage of liver failure and liver transplantation with the matched donor is the only possible alternative for the same so far available.
+In general, the condition can be diagnosed with the physical examination or blood tests, however, liver biopsy can be performed to find out the level of tissue scarring.
+Although liver cirrhosis is generally referred to as the chronic stage of liver failure and liver transplantation with the matched donor is the only possible alternative for the same so far available.

-With the advent of stem cells technology, some positive changes have been observed for the patients who have been suffering from the diseases.
+With the advent of stem cell technology, some positive changes have been observed for patients who have been suffering from diseases.
 Stem cells are the naïve cells of the body, which can be differentiated to become any cells if treated in proper condition.
-This remarkable potential of stem cells has been exploited by the medical science as a possible cure for a variety of debilitating diseases.
+This remarkable potential of stem cells has been exploited by medical science as a possible cure for a variety of debilitating diseases.
 Researchers have observed positive differentiation of stem cells in hepatic lineages.

-The major advantage of these stem cells is that since they have come from the patient own body sources, there are no chances of their rejection or other infections.
+The major advantage of these stem cells is that since they have come from the patient’s own body sources, there are no chances of their rejection or other infections.